PolinaSvet/taskDataBase/README.md

 - 1: package postgres: add tables authors, posts and functions for working with it
 - 2: package memdb: modified package, added hash structure for tables authors, posts
-- 3: package mongo: modified package, added hash structure for tables authors, posts
+- 3: package mongo: add tables authors, posts and functions for working with it
+- 4: package redis: add tables authors, posts and functions for working with it

 ## Usage: